Rock & Pop (Chilean radio): History

 Transmissions began in Santiago on December 1, 1992, under the auspices of the Chilean Communications Company, owner of Radio Cooperativa.
 The first song played was "It's My Life" by Dr. Alban.
 Before its debut in Santiago, the station was broadcast in the city of Temuco at 93.5 FM as a sort of trial run, starting on October 1, 1992.
 Local programming continued in Temuco until January 1, 1998, when local facilities were closed and the signal received from Santiago was broadcast instead.

 The first months of the station's life were marked by a legal dispute with an Argentinian radio station of the same name, founded in 1985.
 The dispute did not end in court, however there was speculation about the purchase of the Chilean station by its Argentinian namesake, or a demand to license the brand.

 In 1995, the station played an influential role in the "small Chilean rock boom", which was conceived during that time.
 It was the main promoter of bands such as Los Tres, Lucybell, Los Tetas, Pánico, and La Ley, among others.
 Its success was such that it entered into television programming.
 The legendary Canal 2 Rock & Pop introduced personages and content from the radio to the small screen, and similarly the magazine Revista Rock & Pop brought content from the radio to print.

 Direction and administration

-The radio station was directed from its inception until May 2004 by Marcelo Aldunate, currently Music Director of Ibero Americana Radio Chile.
-Replacing him until October 2006 was one of the station's original presenters, Patricio Cuevas (currently on ADN Radio Chile's What's Driving).
+The radio station was directed from its inception until May 2004 by Marcelo Aldunate, currently music director of Ibero Americana Radio Chile.
+Replacing him until October 2006 was one of the station's original presenters, Patricio Cuevas.
 Cuevas has been succeeded by Mauricio Soto, Rodrigo Alvarez, Sergio Cancino, and currently Carlos Costas, (director of Radio Futuro and ADN Deportes).